wkarey89/Karey_Sample_Comp_Projects_Financial_Modeling_and_Technical_Skills/README.md

 20. 🧠 Short- & Long-Term Incentive Funding & Payout Modeling Tool
 This Excel tool is a versatile solution for modeling and analyzing short- and long-term incentive (STI/LTI) plans, including annual incentive plans (AIPs), and performance-based long term incentive awards.
 It features flexible performance metrics (revenue, EBITDA, KPIs), payout interpolation (threshold, target, max), grant schedules, proration, and scenario analysis for robust forecasting.
 The tool is designed to support both public and private equity structures, providing clear visualizations and reporting for stakeholder presentations.
 This showcases my expertise in incentive design, executive compensation strategy, and financial modeling aligned with business outcomes.

-21. 🛠️ Annual Incentive Plan (AIP) Overview
+21. 🛠️ Annual Incentive Goverance and Adminsitration
-A business-ready governance guide that details how STI (Annual Incentive Plan) funding is determined, how payouts are calculated, and how performance metrics drive both.
-It covers role-based target allocations, eligibility, proration, and payout timing, including governance clauses such as tax treatment, windfall/shortfall adjustments, termination (voluntary and involuntary), retirement, death, and disability provisions.
-It also addresses the impact of mergers, acquisitions, and change-in-control events on payouts.
-This document demonstrates my ability to design and govern complex incentive plans that balance financial accountability with equitable employee rewards, ensuring compliance and clear communication across HR, Legal, and Finance.
+A board- and audit-ready governance framework that outlines how short-term incentives (STIs) are funded, calculated, and administered based on company performance.
+The document details role-based eligibility, target setting, performance thresholds, payout interpolation, and proration logic.
+It also incorporates governance elements such as clawback and overpayment recovery provisions, windfall and shortfall adjustments, ethics compliance, tax treatment, and employment-triggered forfeiture rules (e.g., voluntary resignation, cause-based termination, retirement, disability, and death).
+Additionally, it defines how mergers, acquisitions, and change-in-control events impact incentive eligibility.
+This plan demonstrates my ability to design and operationalize executive compensation programs that are financially sound, legally compliant, and clearly communicated across HR, Legal, and Finance stakeholders.

 22. 🧩 Incentive Accrual & Proration Automation Logic in Workday
 A system logic deck mapping how to automate bonus proration and accrual calculations for mid-year hires, LOAs, exits, and salary changes in Workday.
 Built from scratch in the Workday Community Tenant.
 Demonstrates my ability to translate pay policy into system rules and calculated fields, streamlining bonus processing while ensuring compliance and accuracy across complex employee scenarios.